Ephrata's Non-Profit Community Art Center

 Art of Recycle was formally incorporated as a non-profit on February 29, 2012.
 After several month of renovating the space into the recycled wonderland that it is today, Chelas and Nobody officially opened the doors to the public on June 19, 2012 and Art of Recycle was born.

 Art of Recycle's free crafting area, the Craft Castle, was built so that Chelas and Nobody's children had a place to socially and artistically thrive while Chelas and Nobody maintained the art center and taught recycled art workshops.
 Little did they know that the Craft Castle would be as important to other families as it was for their own, and as the children grew and developed so did Art of Recycle.
-Today, in 2016, the Craft Castle is utilized by a diverse range of people, with an average of fifty to a hundred people per day visiting Art of Recycle's free crafting area.
+Today, in 2016, the Craft Castle is utilized by a diverse range of people, with an average of 100 to 150 people per day visiting Art of Recycle's free crafting area.

 Art of Recycle's programs and staff have grown and developed since its inception.
-On November 1st 2016, Art of Recycle moved into a much larger facility in at 27 Cloister Ave in downtown Ephrata.
+On November 1st 2016, Art of Recycle moved into a much larger facility at 27 Cloister Ave in downtown Ephrata.
 Art of Recycle now offers a wide range of workshops several days a week and the thrifty craft store has increased its inventory to a greater variety of art supplies.

 ART OF RECYCLE SITE MAP